tulios/mappersmith/README.md

 #### <a name="context"></a> Context

+⚠️ `setContext` is not safe to use for request-scoped data, since it mutates a global state.

-Sometimes you may need to set data to be available to all your client's middleware.
+Sometimes you may need to set non-request-scoped data to be available to all your client's middleware.
 In this case you can use the `setContext` helper, like so:

 ```javascript
 import { setContext } from 'mappersmith'